asmcodersource/PollingWebsite/README.md

-# PollingServer
+# PollingWebsite

-PollingServer is a web application built with ASP.NET Core\React that allows users to create, view, and respond to simple survey forms.
+PollingWebsite is a web application built with ASP.NET Core\React that allows users to create, view, and respond to simple survey forms.
 This project aims to provide an easy-to-use interface for managing surveys and collecting responses.

 ## Features